SchoolProjectEASV/ExamProject/README.md

-# Exam project in the subject Database For Developers
+# Exam project in the subjects Database For Developers, System Integration and Development of large systems.
-This is our final exam project where we make use of polyglot databases (Document, relational and key-value store) and compare use of different ORM Frameworks (EF Core and Dapper).
+This is our final exam project where we for the Database For Developers subject make use of polyglot databases (Document, relational and key-value store) and compare use of different ORM Frameworks (EF Core and Dapper).
+For our System Integration subject we will make use of two API Gateway solutions (Kong and Ocelot) and compare them.

 ## Authors